jonnymind/SIRPAS/Source/Base_System/Damage_and_injury.md

 it becomes *incapacitated*, and it may eventually die, if the wounds are not treated.

 >For example: A human has normally **IR** 9; this means it can sustan 1 light wound and 2 heavy wounds, or 4 serious wounds, before becoming unable to act, and possibly unconscious.

+>In many RPGs, a form of *health*, *constitution* or similar statistic determines how how much damage a character can take.
+In SIRPAS, **IR** serves this purpose, and it's mostly fixed; more than stacking a single statistic, characters can acquire multiple resistances, skills and advantages to become progressively less affected by the same amount of damage.

 *Scratches* and *deadly wounds* are treated differently.